2 mass shootings in 2 days plunge Serbia into shock, dismay

 “Serbia is not a powder keg.
 Serbia has exploded,” said Marinika Tepic, the vice president of an opposition party.

-Before the second shooting, Serbia spent much of Thursday reeling.
-Students, many wearing black and carrying flowers, filled streets around the school in central Belgrade as they paid silent homage to slain peers.
+Serbia was already reeling after the first shooting.
+Students, many wearing black and carrying flowers, filled streets around the school in central Belgrade as they paid silent homage Thursday to slain peers.
 Serbian teachers’ unions announced protests and strikes to warn about a crisis in the school system and demand changes.

 The school attack also left seven people hospitalized, six children and a teacher.
 One girl who was shot in the head remains in life-threatening condition, and a boy is in serious condition with spinal injuries, Grujicic said Friday.